KiboSoftware/nextjs-contentstack-starter-storefront/README.md

 - Testing - [Jest](https://jestjs.io/docs/getting-started)
 - Data Fetching / State Management - [React Query](https://react-query-v3.tanstack.com/overview)
 - Localization - [Next i18Next](https://github.com/i18next/next-i18next)

+## Pre-requisite

+- Follow Steps mentioned in link for configuring contentstack cms (https://github.com/KiboSoftware/stack-contentstack)
+- Next, after above steps data can be created on contentstack website (Need an account prior on contentstack cms)

+## Preview mode in Content Stack

+- Live Preview allows content managers to preview content without publishing it to an environment or saving the changes made to the content.
+The content changes you make reflect in the preview pane in real-time.
+- You can also preview your content changes across multiple channels, such as mobiles, tablets, and desktops.
+This flexibility allows you to ensure website content looks precisely how you intended, and thus helps achieve omnichannel content delivery.
+- Once configured, the Live Preview icon will be visible in the right-hand side panel of the entry editor page for all entries of the stack.
+When you click on the icon, the preview window opens up towards the right-hand side of the entry editor page.

 ## Contributions